mtmorgan/mtmorgan.github.io/woods/treebark/index.md

 ---

-[The Tree Atlas: South Central region][tree-atlas] from the Ontario Ministry of Natural Resources introduces the native trees of our region.
-The site is presented by leaf, but here they are using bark Reviewing these can help identify trees during a
-[Walk in the Woods][woods].
+[The Tree Atlas: South Central region][tree-atlas] from the Ontario Ministry of Natural Resources (MNR) introduces the native trees of our region.
+The MNR site emphasizes leaves for identifying trees, but here we use bark.
+Reviewing tree bark can help identify trees during a [Walk in the Woods][woods], especially in winter!
 Not all species are present on our property.

-Clicking the "That's my tree!" button increments a counter and arranges for the most commonly viewed trees to be at the top of the list.
+Click on an image to learn more about a tree from the Ministry of Natural Resources.
+Click "That's my tree!" to increment a counter and arrange for viewed trees to be at the top of the list; this makes it easy to learn common trees.

 <div class="treebark-sort-controls">
   <label for="treebark-search-input">Filter:</label>